 I'd like to thank the generous and dog-loving folk at the Murray River Retriever pages:

-Shane Borham Photography for the huge selection
+Shane Borham Photography for the huge selection of pics

 Special thanks to Jen Kn, and Jax (who is the perfect Bucky) at